darasus/ai-blog/content/how-to-make-self-learning-a-habit.md

   watch TED Talks to learn more about a topic that you want to explore in depth.
   Use different reading techniques like skimming, scanning, and speed reading to make the most of your time.
+intro: >-
+  Are you a fast learner?
+Do you have the ability to assimilate new information and learn from your mistakes quickly?
+How about self-learning skills?
+If the answers to these questions are in the negative, then it’s time for you to take some serious action.

+  Self-learning is a continuous process and not something that happens only once or twice in one’s lifetime.
+In fact, it is an ongoing, never-ending process.
+It is a way of thinking, an approach to learning and a set of strategies that can be used at any point in time.
+Self-learning is basically learning how to learn, so that we can continue to grow even after finishing school or university.

+  Even adults prefer different methods of learning such as reading books on their own instead of listening to lectures or attending group classes.
+There are numerous ways through which you can tap into your inherent abilities and cater to your specific needs as an adult learner.
+These tips will help you hack your self-learning skills in no time.
 ---

 ## Build your vocabulary.